 Cruising down the Amalfi Coast will offer stunning natural landscapes and intriguing sites.
 Such as Il Galli, Ravello, I Faraglioni, Amalfi, and Positano.
 The coast is considered a World UNESCO Heritage Site since the 1990s.
 Visitors will stumble across plenty of moorings and fairytale-like landscapes.

 One of the top places during the sailing holiday to visit is Amalfi itself.
 Maybe one of the most authentic villages there is along the coast.
-Visitors here can look forward to wandering around the harbor, gazing at the mountains, and cliff diving.
+Visitors here can look forward to wandering around the harbour, gazing at the mountains, and cliff diving.
 One of the most famous attractions is Rovell.
-A village that resides 400m north and has some of Italy’s most renowned villas, La Villa Rufolo and La Villa Cimbrone which have pretty gardens and fantastic views of the Gulf of Salerno.
+A village that resides 400 m north and has some of Italy’s most renowned villas, La Villa Rufolo and La Villa Cimbrone, which have pretty gardens and fantastic views of the Gulf of Salerno.

 Legend has it that Richard Wagner found inspiration in those gardens back in 1880 and used it to fuel his creation of the famed character of Klingsor in his opera titled Parsifal.
 During the show, Klingsor gathered all of the most beautiful women in the garden and asked them to go on a mission to destroy all of the Graal’s knights.
 Now, every summer, Rovella hosts a festival dedicated to Wagner.

 After a day spent visiting the villa, consider leaving your boat for the night and checking into one of the 11 suites that are offered at the Palazzo Avino which used to be called the Palazzo Sasso.
 Luckily for guests, it has almost the same panoramic views as La Villa Rufolo.